Microbiological Food

 Industry Application:

-Yeast and Mold
+Yeast and Mold enumeration for microbiological food hygiene testing

-Spoilage Control & Mycotoxin Prevention
+Spoilage Control & Mycotoxin Risk

 Yeast & Mold